SpringerPE/cf-light-api/README.md

 ### Parallel Processes

-The worker collects the data using parallel processes to speed up the processes.
-By default, it will use 4 parallel processes for each of three nested maps.
+The worker collects the data using parallel threads to speed up the processes.
+By default, it will use 4 parallel threads for each of three nested maps.
 You can change the number by setting the following environment variable:

 `export PARALLEL_MAPS=6`